Marco Polo: Allegations of exaggeration

 Since the siege was over in 1273, before Marco Polo had arrived in China for the first time, the claim cannot be true.
 The Mongol army that besieged Xiangyang did have foreign military engineers, but they were mentioned in Chinese sources as being from Baghdad and had Arabic names.
-In this respect, Igor de Rachewiltz recalls that the claim that the three Polo were present at the siege of Xiang-yang is not present in all manuscripts, but Niccolò and Matteo could have made this suggestion.
+In this respect, Igor de Rachewiltz recalls that the claim that the three Polo were present at the siege of Xiangyang is not present in all manuscripts, but Niccolò and Matteo could have made this suggestion.
 Therefore, this claim seems a subsequent addition to give more credibility to the story.

 Errors

 A number of errors in Marco Polo's account have been noted: for example, he described the bridge later known as Marco Polo Bridge as having twenty-four arches instead of eleven or thirteen.
-He also said that city wall of Khanbaliq had twelve gates when it had only eleven.
+He also said that the city wall of Khanbaliq had twelve gates when it had only eleven.
 Archaeologists have also pointed out that Polo may have mixed up the details from the two attempted invasions of Japan by Kublai Khan in 1274 and 1281.
 Polo wrote of five-masted ships, when archaeological excavations found that the ships had only three masts.